 Monopoly is a roll-and-move game where players move around the game board buying or trading properties, developing their properties with houses and hotels.
 When opponents land on players owned property, the owning player collects rent from the landing player.
 Owning sets of properties increases the rent paid to the player who owns them, by the player who lands on the square.
 The ultimate goal is to have the most money and drive opponents into bankruptcy.

 The Monopoly games are the most commercially successful and one of the oldest game franchises in the US.
 The family of games are re-themed versions of the original Monopoly.
 The original game was released in 1935 and almost every year sees the launch of rethemed and rebranded editions.
-The games are published by Parker Brothers, a subsidiary of Hasbro.
+The games are published by Parker Brothers, a subsidiary of Hasbro as well as Winning Moves and its branches.